Tags: baking, Cheesecake, Chocolate, chocolate ganache, Muffins, Pumpkin, Pumpkin Cheese Muffins, streusel, Toffee, Toffee Streusel

 Grated, fresh nutmeg, about 1/4 teaspoon.

 1. Put the pumpkin puree in a strainer over a bowl overnight or for at least 2 hours, covered in the refrigerator.
-Once drained of most water or liquid, cook it down until thick and dry.
+Once drained of any liquid, cook it down (reduce it) in a pot on the stovetop until thick, darker, and dry.
 This will really concentrate the pumpkin flavor in the gnocchi.
 Let cool.

 2. Combine the egg, nutmeg, salt and pumpkin puree until uniform.